DENIC Domain Map 2015: The regional Distribution Of .de Domains In Germany

-Regardless where you are, on the Zugspitze mountain or a Hallig island in the North Sea, .de domains are everywhere in Germany.
-Where precisely, you will learn from DENIC's regional domain statistics.
+There is virtually no district and no city in Germany, in which no .de domains are registered.
+Their precise distribution is mapped every year in the annual regional domain statistics published by DENIC.
 The registry managing all domains with the ending .de now presents the results of 2015.
 As of 31 December 2015, about 14.8 million .de domains were registered in 402 cities and districts of Germany.
 Adding to these numbers are more than 1.1 domains of holders whose place of residence is abroad.
 In total, more than 16 million .de domains were registered at the end of 2015.
 Domain development was moderate and confirmed the East-West divide of .de domain distribution.

 Regional Level: West German Domain Growth Outscores East German Increase